 Inshore fishing is also on fire; redfish and trout are moving into the backwater flats.
 Live shrimp, creek chubs, pinfish or artificial lures are working well on these fish.
 There are also reports of nice snook being caught in our area.
 Target the shorelines with any type of structure around it.
 Always remember fish are structure oriented.

+Get out there on the water and make some memories with friends and family!
 I’m always looking for reports and pictures.
-For more information or questions, you can email me or stop by my website and become a “FISHHEAD”.
+You can email me or stop by my website and become a “FISHHEAD”.